-44. An ADI must obtain approval from APRA prior to undertaking any proposed exposures in excess of the limits set out in paragraph 29 of this Prudential Standard or any specific limit imposed by APRA under paragraph 33 of this Prudential Standard.
-APRA will only grant such approval on an exceptions basis taking into consideration the individual circumstances of the ADI and the ADI's assessment of:
+43. An ADI must obtain approval from APRA prior to undertaking any proposed exposures in excess of the prudential limits set out in paragraph 29 of this Prudential Standard or specific limit(s) imposed by APRA under paragraph 30 of this Prudential Standard.
+Such approval will only be granted on an exceptions basis taking into consideration the individual circumstances of the ADI and the ADI's assessment of: